Bees, the story begins

 We loved it from the moment we started!

-Our neighbours, nearly all retired gentlemen of varying ages looked upon us with a twinkle in their eyes and I reckon thought we’d be here today, gone tomorrow!
+Our neighbours, nearly all retired gentlemen of varying ages looked upon us with a twinkle in their eyes, and I reckon, thought we’d be here today, gone tomorrow!
 They were kind and generous in the sharing of their knowledge as well as plants + seedlings.
 My favourite mentor was George McCrone, who I’ll talk about later.

-Kate and I would escape to ‘the farm’ on a Sunday morning leaving our husbands with the little ones and had the greatest time taking out any frustrations with a spade, taking energy from the earth and the sun too.
-We had some help from our men in erecting a shed as we needed somewhere to pee in private!
+Kate and I would escape to ‘the farm’ on a Sunday morning leaving our husbands with the little ones and had the greatest time taking out any frustrations with a spade!
+Allowing the energy from the earth and the sun too to reinvigorate us.

 It was such a productive time.
 We grew every vegetable and fruit and learned running but unfortunately, for me, Kate and family moved to the New Forest a couple of years later, leaving me ‘holding the baby’, but not for long.